morrifeldman/matlab-ruby/README.txt

   * gem install matlab-ruby -- --with-matlab-include=/usr/local/matlab/extern/include \
      --with-matlab-lib=/usr/local/matlab/bin/glnx86

+OSX specific instructions:
+  To install the gem on 64-bit OSX, try the following:

+  Create a variable pointing to your matlab distrubution, or instance:
+  * export MATLAB=MATLAB_20011a

+  * gem install matlab-ruby -- --with-matlab-include=/Applications/$MATLAB.app
+    extern/include --with-matlab-lib=/Applications/$MATLAB.app/bin/maci64

+  Then link the matlab binary to somewhere on your path like /usr/bin or /usr
+    local/bin

+  * ln -s /Applications/$MATLAB.app/bin/matlab /usr/bin/matlab
+  or
+  * sudo ln -s /Applications/$MATLAB.app/bin/matlab /usr/bin/matlab

+  Add something like this to your shell startup script replacing
+    'R2011a' as needed:
+  *export DYLD_LIBRARY_PATH=/Applications/MATLAB_R2011a.app/bin/maci64/

-Also, the gem ships with the C source-code pre-built, so you do not need to have SWIG installed.
+Also, the gem ships with the C source-code pre-written, so you do not need to have SWIG installed.
 However, if you have SWIG installed and you want to generate the C file yourself, you can specify the
 <code>--with-swig</code> option.